Mortgage data issued today showed a mixed bag of results

 Spanish mortgage loans when assessing actual numbers of were up 29.2% from the same month of the previous year, and average value increased by 6.1%.
 Average loan size for the month of February 2015 was € 109.468.

 Total capital lent for the purchase of a home was 2.331 million with total new credit finding its way into the market being 3.554 million.

 Mortgages in Spain for buying a home made up 61.7% of all capital lent by the Spanish Banks which is an unusually high share and a higher than norm percentage.
 The figures all suggest the house market is moving in a steady but positive direction whilst overall credit into the Spanish market remains at best stagnate.

 Loans up from previous month

 In another positive move home loans increased when considering the month of February against January of 2015.
-For the first time in 5 years the number of loans constituted increased in February on an inter-month basis, by 1.8%.
+For the first time in 5 years the number of mortgages in Spain constituted increased in February on an inter-month basis, by 1.8%.
 Capital lent was up by 5.4% on January and the average loan size was up by 3.5%.